drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### From Initial Lead to Aliskiren

-An optimization program was carried out which involved the synthesis of more that 1400 analogs of all four series.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/from-initial-lead-to-aliskiren-df8ea1a9'><i class='fa fa-play' aria-hidden='true'></i></button>An optimization program was carried out which involved the synthesis of more that 1400 analogs of all four series.
 One of the phenoxy analogs was selected for further development (later named Aliskiren) as it possessed the best physicochemical and pharmacokinetic properties.
 The compound entered into clinical trials in 1999 and was approved by the FDA in March 2007.
 Aliskiren trade names include Tekturna (USA) and Rasilez (Europe).
 *[FDA]: Food and Drug Administration.
 Agency in the USA responsible for safety regulations.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold